 You can choose between any of four supported databases:

-Cloud 66 makes it easy for you to backup your database and replicate your databases.
+Cloud 66 makes it easy for you to backup your database, verify the backup and replicate your databases.

 Your servers will be deployed with Ubuntu 16.04 LTS.
 On the operating system level, you can monitor disk, CPU and memory from the dashboard.